-The fonts, decompressors, and colors which exist outside a master are made accessible through the FINDFONT (§ 4.9), FINDDECOMPRESSOR (§ 4.6.1), and FINDCOLOR (§ 4.7) operators.
-These, and the sequenceInsertFile encoding-notation (§ 2.5.3), are the only links from a master to the outside world.
+The fonts, decompressors, and colors which exist outside a master are made accessible through the FINDFONT (§ 4.9), FINDDECOMPRESSOR (§ 4.6.1), FINDCOLOR, FINDCOLOROPERATOR, and FINDCOLORMODELOPERATOR (§ 4.7) operators.
+These, and the sequenceInsertFile encodingnotation (§ 2.5.3), are the only links from a master to the outside world.
 The operation of sequenceInsertFile is installation-specific, but it usually names the file to be included with a string which is interpreted as some kind of file name in the installation's file system.
-The FIND operators use Vectors of Identifiers to name the external objects to be obtained.
+The FINDstyle operators use Vectors of Identifiers to name the external objects to be obtained.
 This naming scheme is open-ended so that a growing set of objects can be named in an orderly and decentralized way.

-It is desirable for a preamble to extract the objects needed by its page bodies and save them in the initial frame, since an implementation is likely to handle FGET much more efficiently than FINDFONT, FINDCOLOR, and FINDDECOMPRESSOR.
+It is desirable for a preamble to extract the objects needed by its page bodies and save them in the initial frame, since an implementation is likely to handle FGET much more efficiently than the FIND-style operators.

-3.2.1 Identifier names
+3.2.1 Identifiers and structured names